 In most instances, employers can terminate a working relationship at any time, including laying off employees due to reorganization, downsizing, bankruptcy, or for no reason at all.
 However, it is unlawful to be terminated because of your race, religion, gender, or national origin or for engaging in a protected activity.
 If you have been terminated for any of these reasons, you may have sufficient grounds to sue your employer for wrongful termination.
 Some recoverable damages in a wrongful termination suit include reinstatement, back pay, front pay, and compensatory and emotional distress damages.

-Our Los Angeles wrongful termination attorneys help our clients understand what exactly constitutes wrongful termination.
+Our California wrongful termination attorneys help our clients understand what exactly constitutes wrongful termination.
 Many times, employees do not realize they’ve been the target of unlawful discrimination or wrongful termination.
 Regardless of the employer’s stated reason for termination, employees may have been the victim of wrongful termination based on what has actually transpired in the workplace.
 The following are some of the grounds upon which wrongful termination lawsuits often arise:

 Sexual harassment and abuse in the workplace is a serious issue.
 The #MeToo movement has publicized what many women have been experiencing for ages.
 Unfortunately, sexual harassment continues to be a problem, and there are no signs that it is becoming less prevalent or pervasive in the workplace.
 Our attorneys have years of experience in dealing with sexual harassment cases for both men and women.